.png)

 “Art is not just a decoration – it is a vocabulary in itself,” continued Gerbutavich.
 “I wanted to be able to transform an ordinary wall into a canvas that would promote a message and engage a child’s attention.
 My aim was to make an impression that defines the library as a place to have fun, to learn, to discover and instill a love for reading.
 ‘A Picture Is Worth A Thousand Words,’” said Gerbutavich.

 Eastman and Gerbutavich worked on the project mostly in fall 2021 and completed their works in January of this year.
+Masters said she and the board of trustees are pleased to see the end result.

 “We always wanted a mural for our children's room but never had the wall space for it.
 But,” said Masters, “with our new construction, we finally have wall space!
 I was thrilled when we were able to recruit Rosemary and Sarah, who are such fantastic artists.